-The city area is congested and the environment of rented house is not good enough.
+The city area is congested and the environment of the rented house is not good enough.
 If you are earning and living in a rented house in Guwahati you will know the amount of money you have to pay for a “good” house.
-Most of them have no facility of 24 hours water also power keep going out everyday.
+Most of them have no facility of 24 hours water also power keep going out every day.

 Over to you..

-If you agree of disagree with our points, do let us know your view.
-We’d love to hear form you.
+If you agree or disagreeing with our points, do let us know your view.
+We’d love to hear from you.

 With inputs from Madhusmita and Akash Deep Choudhury